 Where is Saguaro National Park

-Saguaro National Park is located in southeastern Arizona, about 10 miles from Tuscon, and about 116 miles southeast of Phoenix.
+Saguaro National Park is located in southeastern Arizona, about 10 miles from Tucson, and about 116 miles southeast of Phoenix.
 The Park has two districts: Rincon Mountain District (East) and Tucson Mountain District (West).
 Saguaro is the name of giant cactus native to the Sonoran Desert.
 The saguaro cactus does not grow naturally elsewhere.
 They are stunning!
 There are around 1,8 million saguaro cacti in the Park!
+There are many things to do in Saguaro National Park, among giant cacti, ad we tell you how to spend time in the best way.

 Saguaro National Park was created in 1994, and it is the first National Park created primarily to protect a plant species.

-Before you start, your large cactus adventure is worth to drop to one of the visitors’ centers.
-The Red Hills Visitor Center in Saguaro West or The Rincon Mountain Visitor Center in Saguaro East to take free maps of the area, check the weather condition learn if all roads and trail are accessible, learn about large cactus.
+Before you start, your large cactus adventure is worth dropping to one of the visitors’ centers.
+The Red Hills Visitor Center in Saguaro West or The Rincon Mountain Visitor Center in Saguaro East to take free maps of the area, check the weather condition learn if all roads and trails are accessible, learn about large cactus.
 The visitor centers at Saguaro West are open all year from 9:00 am to 5:00 pm every day except Christmas.

 Saguaro National Park East and West

 Saguaro National Park has two parts.
-Between them is, as a sandwich, Tucson.
+Between them is, as a sandwich, charming Tucson – the best place to stay for a night.
 The Rincon Mountain District is located to the East of Tucson, Arizona, and the Tucson Mountain District is located to the West of Tucson.
 It’s a great idea to see both parts of the Park because they are a little bit different.
 You need at least two days, one full day in each district.
 It takes 45 minutes to drive between the two districts.
 But if you only have time to visit one part of the park, we recommend Saguaro East.
 Saguaro currently encompasses 92,000 acres (37,000 ha).
-In addition, about 71,000 acres (29,000 ha) of the park, including large fractions of both parts, is designated as wilderness area.
+In addition, about 71,000 acres (29,000 ha) of the park, including large fractions of both parts, is designated as a wilderness area.
+We tell you the best things to do in Saguaro National park for both parts of the park, which helps you plan your trip.

 |Saguaro Green Trails Maps||Hiking Arizona's Cactus Country||Saguaro Trails Illustrated Map||Saguaro National Park|